fkarg/fkarg.github.io/drafts/drive.md

 - [ ] Book is easily skimmable?
 - [ ] Misc, specific to book
 - [ ] Whom would I recommend reading this book?

+## How to Apply
+- [ ] Describe how to apply what I learned in this book

 ## Favourite Quotes